 No more failed delivery attempts

-“The thing that we always talk about is to try to keep everyone happy.
+“The thing we always talk about is to try to keep everyone happy.
 If you’re keeping the consumer happy, you’re controlling your own costs, and you’re keeping the retailer informed via Sorted, then everyone’s a winner.”

 Many debate whether to use a Carrier Management System (CMS), but it’s an essential weapon in your arsenal.
 When it comes to business relations, honesty is the best policy.
 You need data to be as real-time as possible if you’re making truly data-driven decisions.

-A CMS not only helps to provide more accurate rates, but it also helps you to negotiate more collaboratively with your carrier partners.
+A CMS not only provides more accurate rates, it also helps you negotiate more collaboratively with your carrier partners.
 There’s no longer a need for inflated, estimated volumes.
-Instead, you can see forensically what your traffic profile looks like and your volume by carrier and geography.
+Instead, you can forensically see what your traffic profile looks like, and your volume by carrier and geography.
+In a nutshell, you can present data in an honest, upfront manner.

 The bottom line